 Some of Tresoldi’s notable works include:

 This is a mural and wire mesh sculpture work in which Tresoldi partnered with street artist Gonzalo Borondo.
 It depicts a man climbing out of a wall creating a 3D out of 2D effect.
-This project was commissioned by the Wunderkammen gallery for art to be placed in public spaces in Milan.
+This project was commissioned by the Wunderkammer gallery for art to be placed in public spaces in Milan.

 This sculpture was presented as part of the Meeting del Mare in 2015 in the city of Marina De Camerota.
 It is a structure of eight pillars with interconnecting arches.
-At the top levels is a flying flock of birds which are in perpetual motion.
+At the top levels is a flying flock of birds that are in perpetual motion.

 This is another architectural design sculpture that was presented at the Secret Garden Party in the UK.

 This is one of the more fantastic works by Tresoldo.
 It was another collaboration with Borondo for the Animal exhibition organized by Borondo.
 The sculpture shows birds flying in and out of a cage.
 The floating birds over the cage make the presentation eerily realistic, almost as if the viewer is looking at a real-life cage through a screen mesh.
 It was part of his first limited edition line of sculptures in a series titled Reason.

 In 2018, Edoardo Tresoldi continued to dazzle the world with his unique artworks.
 Among his latest works is the Etherea jutting over and above renowned fields of Coachella Art and Music Festival in California.
 This is where peerless artists in the ilk of Beyonce, Cardi B, Jamiroquai perform.

 The work comprises three dominant buildings of baroque and neoclassical architectural styles.
 Etherea stuns with its beauty as the day evolves.
 Light filters through the monumental structure, creating a momentary effect synonymous with many of Edoardo’s works.